 It is estimated that up to 6.3%1, or 4.4 million children2, in the United States are living with UHL.

-Hearing well in a multitude of situations can be particularly challenging, especially for kids and teens with unilateral hearing loss (UHL).
-Having solutions which allow them to fully participate and are capable of keeping up with their active lives is essential to their overall sense of well-being in and outside of the classroom.
+Hearing well in a multitude of situations can be particularly challenging for kids with UHL.
+Having solutions which allow them to fully participate and keep up with their active lives is important to their overal sense of well-being in and outside the classroom.

 A discreet behind-the-ear receiver for children with normal hearing, attention or auditory processing issues, brings speech directly into a child’s ear for better understanding.

 This exciting and easy to use wireless teacher microphone is the core component of the Roger for Education portfolio and gives students and teachers alike the opportunity...

 This microphone uses the MultiBeam Technology and gives teens discrete control in large, noisy conversations.

 The hearing aid family for use with Phonak CROS B